saramoohead/cv/README.md

 ## Previous digital experience
 - Won the data visualisation category at my first hackathon: http://www.thebookseller.com/news/futurebook-hack-chooses-its-winners
-- On the team that won the Hasbro Play/Hack: http://holition.com/journal/archives/2014/10/pos#h-title
+- On the team that won the Hasbro Play/Hack with a Twister hack: http://holition.com/journal/archives/2014/10/pos#h-title
 - Entertained and inspired hundreds of children for hundreds of hours by creating: https://www.thestoryadventure.com
 - Got mentioned in the Guardian for: https://itunes.apple.com/gb/book/maggot-moon-multi-touch-edition/id557942824?mt=11
 - Rebelled against publishing website convention with: https://www.hotkeybooks.com/

+## Other skills
+I work effectively with senior management to find solutions within budget, and communicate with respect and compassion with creatives (writers, designers, illustrators).
+The editor's job is to coordinate between the business and the ideas - and I've done it successfully over 200 times.

+People compare editing someone's book to writing on their skin, so I'm well-versed in diplomacy, negotiation, prioritising change and searching for what people are really trying to say.

+I love to combine seemingly unrelated ideas into something new, and two such creations have generated revenue of over £1 million.

 ## Education
 **Makers Academy** (Feb 2015 to June 2015 -- March Cohort)